rust_source() compiles and loads a single Rust file for use in R.

 logical scalar, whether to use development version of

-.
-Has no effect ifextendr_deps
+extendr.
+Has no effect ifextendr_depsare set.- use_extendr_api

 logical scalar, whether